 The Camden Pension Fund has a Funding Strategy Statement (FSS) which is a summary of the Fund's approach to funding its liabilities.
 The FSS is reviewed in detail at least every three years in line with the triennial valuations.
-The Fund last reviewed its Funding Strategy in 2019 and was agreed in March 2020 by the Pension Committee - the FSS will be reviewed again in the last quarter of 2022.
+The Fund last reviewed its Funding Strategy in 2022 and was agreed in December 2022 by the Pension Committee.